LearnersGuild/learning-os/docs/README.md

 In addition, there are processes for roles to _assess_, _amend_, and _review_ a contract.
 These processes are not a part of the lifecycle, but are available for roles to use when necessary and appropriate.

 Finally, the system tracks **statistics** about many of the activities happening within.
 For example, there could be statistics that track the abilities a Learner role has achieved through their work completing contracts (Skill Stat).
 Similarly, there could be statistics about how many contracts a Mentor role has completed (Mentorship Stat).

-## Interacting with the LOS

-### Measuring Statistics

-Statistics are gathered from many places within the system.
-Their primary purpose is to give feedback to roles, in order to help roles answer questions like:

-- What is my current state?
-- How am I progressing toward my contract goals?
-- Where am I in relation to other people in the system?
-- How is the overall system doing?

-Statistics, when used correctly, are the fuel that powers learning.